 And when he had brought him down, there they were, spread out over all the land, eating and drinking and dancing, because of all the great spoil which they had taken from the land of the Philistines and from the land of Judah.
 Then David attacked them from twilight until the evening of the next day.
 Not a man of them escaped, except four hundred young men who rode on camels and fled.
 So David recovered all that the Amalekites had carried away, and David rescued his two wives.
 And nothing of theirs was lacking, either small or great, sons or daughters, spoil or anything which they had taken from them; David recovered all.
 Then David took all the flocks and herds they had driven before those other livestock, and said, “This is David’s spoil.”

 i.
 Twilight is probably a bad translation here, and it should be from dawn until evening of the next day.
-“The Hebrew word nesep, translated ‘dawn’ in Job 7:4 and Psalm 119:147, has this sense here… Having noted the situation, David and his men took some rest and attacked at first light, when the Amalekites would be suffering from the soporific effects of the feast, and least able to defend themselves.”
+“The Hebrew word nesep, translated ‘dawn’ in Job 7:4 and Psalm 119:147, has this sense here….
+Having noted the situation, David and his men took some rest and attacked at first light, when the Amalekites would be suffering from the soporific effects of the feast, and least able to defend themselves.”
 (Baldwin)

 ii.
-It was wise to attack the Amalekites when they were hung over from the party the night before.
+It was wise to attack the Amalekites when they were hungover from the party the night before.
 “Whom they found it no hard matter to stab with the sword, who were cup-shot before.”
 (Trapp)

 b.
 David recovered all that the Amalekites had carried away: Everything that the enemy took David took back.
-God gave him a complete victory, because David strengthened himself in the LORD his God (1 Samuel 30:6), David inquired of the LORD (1 Samuel 30:8), David did what God told him to do, and David showed unexpected care and kindness to others.
+God gave him a complete victory because David strengthened himself in the LORD his God (1 Samuel 30:6), David inquired of the LORD (1 Samuel 30:8), David did what God told him to do, and David showed unexpected care and kindness to others.

 i.
 God’s promise was proved true.
 When David inquired of the LORD, God promised You shall surely overtake them and without fail recover all (1 Samuel 30:8).
 The promise was fulfilled exactly, but it wasn’t fulfilled as David sat back passively and said, “All right God, now You can do it.”
 The LORD fulfilled His promise, but He used David’s actions to fulfill the promise.
 God’s promise didn’t exclude David’s cooperation, the promise invited his cooperation.

 ii.
-“Brother, you will have to work and labor to extricate yourself from debt and difficulty, and so the Lord will hear your prayer.
+“Brother, you will have to work and labour to extricate yourself from debt and difficulty, and so the Lord will hear your prayer.
 The rule is to trust in God to smite the Amalekites, and then to march after them, as if it all depended upon yourself.”
 (Spurgeon)

 c.
 This is David’s spoil: God gave David even more than what He promised.
 He received spoil from the battle, beyond what was taken from Ziklag.
-This was blessing straight from the grace of God.
+This was a blessing straight from the grace of God.

 i.
 We should come to Jesus, and by our free will give Him everything we have, everything we are.
 We give our lives to Him and say, “This is Jesus’ spoil.”
 We give our gifts and abilities to Him and say, “This is Jesus’ spoil.”
 We give our possessions to Him and say, “This is Jesus’ spoil.”
 We give our praise to Him and say, “This is Jesus’ spoil.”
 We give our time to Him and say, “This is Jesus’ spoil.”

 ii.
 Some wonder why David was allowed to keep the spoil of the Amalekites when Saul was expressly commanded to not keep any spoil from that nation (1 Samuel 15:1-3) and was judged by God for not obeying that command (1 Samuel 15:13-23).
 The answers are simple: First, David had no specific command from God to destroy all the spoil from the Amalekites, as Saul did.
 Second, David recovered what the Amalekites took from others, though he recovered far beyond what was taken from his city.
 Third, David was not acting as the king of Israel representing the LORD’s nation, as Saul did.
-Simply put, in this case the rules were different for David.
+Simply put, in this case, the rules were different for David.